Requirements & Instructions

 Requests for recommendations can be submitted through the recommendation system on your online graduate school application.
 Please encourage your recommenders to submit online whenever possible, via the link generated by the online application.
 The preferred method for recieving recommendations is through the online system.
 If recommenders prefer not to submit through the online system, they may email the letter directly to firstname.lastname@example.org or mail it to:

 University of Minnesota

 Minneapolis, MN 55455

-The letter must be accompanied by a signed Recommendation Form (available under Downloadable Forms through the Graduate School online recommendation system).
-Both the letter and the form should be placed in an envelope signed across the seal by the recommender.
+Both emailed and physically mailed letters must be accompanied by a signed Recommendation Form, which is part of the online system and only needs to be sent seperately to recommenders who are not comfortable using the online system.
+If the letter is sent via physical mail, both the letter and the recommendation form should be placed in an envelope signed across the seal by the recommender.